gscrugli/RepData_PeerAssessment1/Report.md

 data <- read.csv("activity.csv")
 ```
 The column names in  the data set are: steps, date, interval.
+The dimensions of the dataset are..
+* number of columns = 3
+* number of rows = 17568

 ## What is mean total number of steps taken per day?